pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

 ## Number

 - [Number](https://docs.angularjs.org/api/ng/filter/number) filter format the number as a Text.
-- Number filter can be used in HTML Template as wel as in JavaScript.
+- Number filter can be used in HTML Template as well as in JavaScript.

     **HTML Template**